ADD CONDITION

 Drug Interactions

 There are currently no documented drug interactions associated with the use of this medication.
-Additionally, no interactions with laboratory tests have been identified.
-Therefore, no specific recommendations for dosage adjustments or monitoring are necessary at this time.
+Additionally, there is no information available regarding interactions with laboratory tests.
+As such, no specific recommendations for dosage adjustments or monitoring are warranted at this time.

 Packaging & NDC